paulmoreau40/EMG-decoding/README.md

-# EMG decoding
+# EMG decoding : Grasp classification using EMG signals to control a robotic hand prosthesis
- Grasp classification using EMG signals to control a robotic hand prosthesis
+This project was carried out in June 2022 as part of the "Fundamentals of engineering" academic course at EPFL (École Polytechnique Fédérale de Lausanne).

 # Literature
 [1] Evaluation of the forearm EMG signal features for the control of a prosthetic hand, Reza Boostani and Mohammad Hassan Moradi 2003 Physiol.
 Meas.
 24 309